couchbaselabs/touchbase/README.md

 Your branding and color customization is now complete!

 ### Bucket Setup
-First off, download Couchbase Server 4.0 from http://www.couchbase.com/preview/couchbase-server-4-0.
-All the install instructions provided should make this simple and painless.

-Now, to create the 3 buckets for this project, there is a little more setup.
-  1. Redirect your webpage to **http://IPofYourMachine:8091** (use localhost for IPofYourMachine if the Couchbase Server instance is running on the same machine that you are currently on).
+Once you have a working version of Couchbase Server, go to **http://IPofYourMachine:8091**.
+Use localhost for IPofYourMachine if the Couchbase Server instance is running on the same machine that you are currently on.
+Then complete the following steps.
-  2. You will get a prompt to create a bucket named 'default'.
-Simply give it the minimum size needed and it can be deleted easily, as we will not require this bucket (you can use it if you like, just not needed for Touchbase).
+ 1. Login, and then navigate to the **'Data Buckets'** tab at the top of the screen.
-  3. From here you can create these 3 buckets simply and easily using the 'Create Bucket' button.
+ 2. From here you can create these 3 buckets simply and easily using the 'Create Bucket' button.
 These buckets will be called **users** and **users_pictures** and **users_publishments**.
-Changing these bucketnames is possible in the "config.json" file.
+Changing these bucketnames is possible in the 'config.json' file.
+If you changed 'config.json' to use only one bucket, or two buckets, simply create those one or two buckets.
   4. Allot around 100 mb each to these buckets for initial testing, and closer to 300mb to use the **users_pictures** bucket.
+If you used only one or two buckets, just increase the amount of RAM for the bucket that is storing the pictures.

-There are 2 ways to go set up the buckets with indexes depending on how you feel is better for you.
+There are 2 ways to go set up the buckets with indexes, one being far simpler than the other.
+1. Set up your primary indexes, as well as some basic indexes for user searches using a simple API endpoint.
+  * Complete the **Running the App** section.
+  * Redirect your webpage to **http://IPofYourMachine:3000/api/createPrimaryIndexes**.
+Use localhost for IPofYourMachine if the Couchbase Server instance is running on the same machine that you are currently on.
+Also if you changed your port in 'config.json', replace 3000 with that port number.
+  * You should see 'Primary Indexes Created' after some time, at which point the setup is complete.
+  * It may be good to restart your node.js instance using Ctrl + C and then running the command to start the app once more.
+You should now be all prepared for the app to use your back-end appropriately.

-1. Get into your CBQ shell, and run these three commands:
+2. If you really, truly want to do this manually, go into your CBQ shell, and run these three commands:
   *  **CREATE PRIMARY INDEX ON users**
   *  **CREATE PRIMARY INDEX ON users_pictures**
   *  **CREATE PRIMARY INDEX ON users_publishments**

 If you changed your bucket names in 'config.json', change them accordingly for these commands.

-2. Set up your primary indexes, as well as some basic indexes for user searches using an API endpoint.
-  * Complete the **Running the App** section.
-  * Redirect your webpage to **http://IPofYourMachine:3000/api/createPrimaryIndexes** (use localhost for IPofYourMachine if the Couchbase Server instance is running on the same machine that you are currently on).
-  * You should see 'Primary Indexes Created' after some time, at which point the setup is complete.
-  * It may be good to restart your node.js instance using Ctrl + C and then running the command to start the app once more.
-You should now be all prepared for the app to use your back-end appropriately.

 ### Running the app
 ***This is project-specific.
 Navigate to your project directory to run these commands in your command line.
-If you don't have the project downloaded, check 'Getting the Project'***
+If you don't have the project downloaded, check 'Getting the Project'.***

 Most setup is complete at this point.
 First, navigate into 'TouchbaseModular'.

 Once in this folder, use the command ````$ node app.js```` (or nodemon if you prefer), to run the project.

 The console will now have a message saying "View Touchbase at localhost:3000" (maybe a different port depending on 'config.json' file).
 Redirect your browser to this location, and view the project!
+If you have not yet created your indexes, go ahead and redirect to **http://IPofYourMachine:3000/api/createPrimaryIndexes** as mentioned in **Bucket Setup**.
 Congratulations on your custom app :)

 ### Post Launch
 ###### Logs